doconix/autotimers/README.txt

   Here's just one example.
 Suppose you want a function to run when the user scrolls the web page.
-But, you only want it to run when the user is *finished* scrolling, not every pixel that gets scrolled.
+But, you only want it to run when the user is *finished* scrolling, not on every pixel that gets scrolled.
 Since powertimers automatically clear earlier timers on elements, simply start a new timer in the scroll event.
 The function will *only* run once the user has stopped scrolling for 500 ms.

     $(window).scroll(function() {
-      $('#someid').powerTimer({
+      $(document).powerTimer({
          delay: 500,
          name: 'scroll watcher',
          func: function() {
-           // this will run only after the user has stopped
-           // scrolling for 500ms
+           // this will run only after the user has stopped scrolling for 500ms },
-         },
       });
     });

  A few things to keep in mind when using timers and this plugin: